-Now in its 46th year and back after a year hiatus.
-Every Labour Day Sunday for over four decades, the Lions Club of Fernie hosts the Lions Demolition Derby in one big, wild smash-em-up celebration of summer.
+For over four decades on Labour Day Sunday, the Lions Club of Fernie has hosted the Lions Demolition Derby in one big, wild smash-em-up celebration of summer.
 All proceeds go to the Fernie Lions to support local charities, seniors and youth groups and sports.

 So what are you waiting for?